newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-admin/new-home-warranty-plan.md

 **If the home is in a condominium development:**

 * Building and unit layout
-* Planned Real Estate Development (PRED) registration or exemption number
+*  `Planned Real Estate Development (PRED)|planned-real-estate-development` registration or exemption number

 :::infoAlert
  Submit all five copies of the completed application at least 10 weeks before the listed warranty coverage start date.